ArduPilot/apm_planner/packaging/project/readme.txt

 4. Open the APMPlannerPackage project in packaging

-5. Excute a BUILD & RUN to build and test your package
+5. Execute a BUILD & RUN to build and test your package

-6. the build subfolder will have the newloy built package
+6. the build subfolder will have the new built package